One area of controversy in the Christian faith, and within evangelicalism, concerns divorce and remarriage.

 Summing up

 The above examples have shown that Jesus and the biblical authors sometimes allowed for unexpressed exceptions to things in a way that we don’t find in modern Western culture.
-We tend to feel it necessary to mention exceptions more than they did.
+We tend to mention exceptions more than they did.

-It is important to take account of this when comparing Jesus’ statements on divorce and remarriage in the Gospels of Matthew, Mark and Luke.
+It is important to take account of this when comparing the Lord’s statements on divorce and remarriage in the Gospels of Matthew, Mark and Luke.
 The fact that in Mark 10:2-12 and Luke 16:18 Jesus mentions no exceptions to His prohibition of divorce and remarriage is not nearly as significant as those who take the minority view tend to assume.
-It is not difficult to think that these passages could allow for unexpressed exceptional situations where divorce and remarriage are in fact acceptable in God’s sight.
+It is not difficult to think that these passages could allow for unexpressed exceptional situations where divorce and remarriage are in fact acceptable in God’s sight while someone’s original spouse is still alive.

 Comparison with Jesus’ teaching on seeking signs